Getting organizational buy-in is crucial to the success of any outcomes measurement project.

 - Present examples of the types of outcomes your organisation should be tracking based on the programs it delivers.
 Better yet, share an example outcomes report to demonstrate the types of insights this provides.

 - Touch on how outcomes measurement will help to make your organisation more sustainable, by means of securing and retaining funding.
-Did you know that more than 80% of donors say they would prefer to donate to a nonprofit that demonstrates evidence of its impact (Based on a poll we conducted from a sample of 200)?
+Did you know that more than 80% of donors say they would prefer to donate to a nonprofit that demonstrates evidence of its impact?
+(Based on a poll we conducted from a sample of 150).

-Would you like to share an example outcomes report with your leadership team?
-Explore a free trial of Socialsuite Grow to access example outcome reports, fast.
+Interested in sharing an example outcomes report with your leadership team?
+Explore Socialsuite generate fast outcome reports.